Self-consistent one-electron equation including exchange and correlation in terms of equivalent function and phase norm: calculation for ground and excited states in a unified way: One-electron equation including exchange effect in terms of antisymmetric wavefunction

-In the physical sense, we can interpret Eq.(27) as follows.
-To begin with, Eq.(18) can be considered as the system of eigen equations a bit different from one another.
-Namely,
+In the physical sense, Eq. \ref{eq:26} can be inferred as follows.
+Equation \ref{eq:10a} can be considered as eigenvalue equations slightly different from the exact one-electron equation.
+Therefore \textit{N} one-electron equations are represented as